AlfandaryAviv/Transitions/Communal_Transitions/README.md

     Dataset_Name is any data with the input format and data types

-    current_nodes_path is the location of the nodes input: "./dataset/" + str(Dataset_Name) + "/nodes.csv"
+    current_nodes_path is the location of the nodes input: "./dataset/" + str(Dataset_Name) + "/input_files/nodes.csv"

-    current_edges_path is the location of the edges input: "./dataset/" + str(Dataset_Name) + "/edges.csv"
+    current_edges_path is the location of the edges input: "./dataset/" + str(Dataset_Name) + "/input_files/edges.csv"

-    Neighbors_Factor is the weight parameter for neighbors edges (represents a relationship at the same timestamp)
+    Neighbors_Factor is the weight of neighbors edges (represents a relationship at the same timestamp)

-    Timed_Factor is the weight parameter for timed edges (a connection between a vertex to himself on the different time lines)
+    Timed_Factor is the weight of the timed edges (a connection between a vertex to himself on the different timestamps)

-    Similarity_Factor is the weights parameter for the similarity edges (generated from the GCN)
+    Similarity_Factor is the weights of the the similarity edges (generated from the GCN)

     Communal_Resolution effects the size of the community

     Dataset_time_range in array format: [min_year, max year]